 China is the largest luxury goods market.
 In particular, luxury brands cannot be successful without it in today’s commercial environment.
 Each market perceives luxury goods differently and this is especially true of Chinese luxury consumers.

 The Chinese market is very interesting for many companies that want to go global.
 But while this huge market presents huge commercial opportunities, entry into China poses its own unique set of localization challenges.
 These challenges can only be overcome through a carefully strategic plan.

-WHY LUXURY BRANDS NEED TO LOCALIZE?
+WHY LUXURY BRANDS IN CHINA NEED TO LOCALIZE?

 Understand the local culture